-- Edit Edits the properties (page 40) of a gateway. - Add a subgroup Creates a new subgroup (page 40) as a child node. - Move to other group Moves the selected gateway to another group. - Delete a group Deletes the currently selected gateway node.
+- Edit Edits the properties (page 41) of a gateway. - Add a subgroup Creates a new subgroup (page 41) as a child node. - Move to other group Moves the selected gateway to another group. - Delete a group Deletes the currently selected gateway node.
 You cannot delete a group that has child nodes. - Add asset Adds an asset manually.
-Specify an asset name, IP address and asset type.
-Optionally specify a machine group. - Add new scheduled event Adds a scheduled event (page 33). - Create a report Creates a report (page 65). - Deploy gateway Installs a gateway (page 24) on an agent machine. - Uninstall gateway Uninstalls the gateway previously installed by the agent.
+Specify an asset hostname, asset type and machine group. - Add new scheduled event Adds a scheduled event (page 34). - Create a report Creates a report (page 66). - Deploy gateway Installs a gateway (page 25) on an agent machine. - Uninstall gateway Uninstalls the gateway previously installed by the agent.
 Uninstalling a gateway does not uninstall assets and monitors that are members of that gateway node.
 Reinstalling the gateway on a different agent machine will allow assets and monitors to once again connect and return data.